kiwistand/kiwi-docs/docs/community/get-involved.md

 If you want to contribute, the best way to start is by joining <u>[Kiwi Devs Chat](https://t.me/kiwinewsdevs)</u>.
 You can share your ideas with us, and - if they fit the roadmap - we can help you implement them.

-**7. Organizing Meetups**
+**7. Attending & organizing community calls & meetups**

+We run weekly community calls, where we get to know each other, discuss important Kiwi challenges, product ideas and all things crypto.
+You can find the calendar with the calls <u>[on our Luma](https://lu.ma/kiwi)</u>.

-So far, we organized Kiwi meetups in Berlin, Paris, Warsaw & Istanbul.
-They were all organized by Tim & Mac, but you can organize meetups independently if there are many Kiwi people in your city or at the conference.
+We also organize meetups.
+So far, we had Kiwi meetups in Berlin, Paris, Warsaw, Brussels & Istanbul.
+Four of them were organized by Tim & Mac, and one was organized independently by our community members, led by freeatnet.
+If there are any new upcoming meetups, we will add them to the <u>[same calendar where you can find our community calls](https://lu.ma/kiwi)</u>.

-If you want to do it, we’d be happy to support you - feel free to DM us!
+If you want to organize one by yourself, we’d be happy to support you and add it to the calendar - feel free to DM us!